 If you have suffered a TBI as the result of an accident you will incur significant medical costs.
 You are entitled to seek compensation from any at-fault parties in your accident.
 Compensation can cover medical costs, damages, lost wages (past and futures), and pain and suffering.
 A reputable personal injury lawyer will fight by your side to help every step of the way.

 Georgia TBI Lawyer

-When you discover that you have a TBI after an accident you still have time to pursue a claim for compensation unless in the unlikely event that more than two years has passed since the accident.
+When you discover that you have a TBI after an accident you still have time to pursue a claim for compensation unless in the unlikely event that more than two years have passed since the accident.
 There are circumstances in which the statute of limitations is a shorter time, however, so make sure to consult with a personal injury lawyer in Georgia without delay.

 The Fry Law Firm provides free consultation to those who have suffered injuries such as a TBI as the result of an accident.
-We are a firm of compassionate and community focused legal professionals in Georgia.
+We are a firm of compassionate and community-focused legal professionals in Georgia.

 Call the Fry Law Firm today to discuss the circumstances surrounding your case as part of your free consultation.
 We can evaluate the strength of your case and may offer representation.